misyltoad/hexheader/README.md

 <filename>.h

 How to build:
-On Linux with GCC, run `./build.sh`
+On Linux with GCC, run `./build.sh`, it should build to 'hexheader' and become executable (:

-On other platforms, have fun with any standard C compiler.
+On other platforms, have fun with CMake.